48% Digital Revenue, Falling Revenue Per Employee: The Rate Optimization That Didn't Materialize

 The case illustrates that shifting the revenue mix toward higher-value digital services is necessary but not sufficient for rate-driven margin improvement when accompanied by rapid headcount growth and wage inflation in offshore delivery centres.

-CEO mandate for portfolio transformation, including willingness to exit underperforming business lines and accept short-term revenue impact; large installed base of enterprise clients providing a platform for digital upsell; significant investment in workforce reskilling to build digital competencies at scale; market tailwind from accelerated enterprise digital transformation demand, particularly during and after COVID-19; competitive positioning between low-cost Indian pure-plays and premium Western consultancies.
+CEO mandate for portfolio transformation, including willingness to exit underperforming business lines and accept short-term revenue impact; large installed base of enterprise clients providing a platform for digital upsell; investment in workforce reskilling to build digital competencies at scale; market tailwind from accelerated enterprise digital transformation demand, particularly during and after COVID-19; competitive positioning between low-cost Indian pure-plays and premium Western consultancies.